Katie (Lambert) Conover, '03, one of Stonehill's most decorated student-athlete alumnae, is now in her ninth season as head women's lacrosse coach.

 Conover finished her career as the NCAA Division II all-time leader in goals (220), assists (106), and points (326).
 She remains in the top ten in both goals and points.
 The Skyhawks went 60-16 during her four years, posting a 34-1 record in conference competition and winning the NE-10 regular-season and tournament titles all four years.

 She was inducted into the Stonehill Athletic Hall of Fame in her first year of eligibility in the fall of 2008, becoming the second lacrosse player to enter the Hall of Fame and is the first women's lacrosse player enshrined in the Northeast-10 Conference Hall of Fame in 2010.

-A native of Milton, Mass., Conover graduated in 2003 with a B.A. in Business Management.
-She currently resides in Milton with her husband, Justin, and their four year old son, Justin, Jr., and two year old daughter, Lila.
+A native of Milton, Mass., Conover graduated in 2003 with a Bachelor of Arts degree in business management.
+She currently resides in Milton with her husband, Justin, and their son, Justin, Jr. (7), and daughter, Lila (5).

 2 championship appearances